 Termination and Change in Control Provisions.
-Unless the Compensation Committee will determine otherwise at the time of grant with respect to a particular award granted under the 2006 Long Term Incentive Plan, in the event of a termination of service for any reason other than for cause or a termination of service in connection with a Change in Control as defined in such Plan: (i) any options and stock appreciation rights outstanding as of the date such Change in Control occurs, and which are not then exercisable and vested, will become fully exercisable and vested; (ii) the restrictions and deferral limitations applicable to any restricted stock outstanding as of the date such Change in Control occurs will lapse, and such restricted stock will become free of all restrictions and limitations and become fully vested and transferable; (iii) all performance awards outstanding as of the date such Change in Control occurs will be considered to be earned and payable in full, or at such other level as may be specified in the applicable award agreement between the participant and the Company, and any deferral or other restriction will lapse and such performance awards will be immediately settled or distributed; and (iv) the restrictions and deferral limitations and other conditions applicable to any other awards outstanding as of the date such Change in Control occurs will lapse, and such other awards will become free of all restrictions, limitations or conditions and become fully vested and transferable.
+Unless the Compensation Committee will determine otherwise at the time of grant with respect to a particular award granted under the 2006 Long Term Incentive Plan, in the event of a termination of service for any reason other than for cause or a termination of service in connection with a Change in Control as defined in such Plan: (i) any options and stock appreciation rights outstanding as of the date such Change in Control occurs, and which are not then exercisable and vested, will become fully exercisable and vested; (ii) the restrictions and deferral limitations applicable to any restricted stock outstanding as of the date such Change in Control occurs will lapse, and such restricted stock will become free of all restrictions and limitations and become fully vested and transferable; (iii) all performance awards outstanding as of the date such Change in Control occurs will be considered to be earned and payable in full, or at such other level as may be specified in the applicable award agreement between the participant and the Company, and any deferral or other restrictions and deferral limitations and other conditions applicable to any other awards outstanding as of the date such Change in Control occurs will lapse, and such performance awards outstanding as of the as pay be specified in the applicable award agreement between the participant and the Company, and any deferral or other restrictions and deferral limitations and other conditions applicable to any other awards outstanding as of the date such Change in Control occurs will lapse, and such other awards will become free of all restrictions, limitations or conditions and become fully vested and transferable.